HyperLemons/simple-webui-colabs/README.md

 # simple-webui-colab

-Update (3/11/23): Testing Nolan Aatama's newest sd-1click-colab for [anything4.5](https://colab.research.google.com/github/nolanaatama/sd-1click-colab/blob/main/anythingv4.5.ipynb) launched in just about 5 minutes (nice!)
+**Update (3/11/23):** Testing Nolan Aatama's newest sd-1click-colab for [anything4.5](https://colab.research.google.com/github/nolanaatama/sd-1click-colab/blob/main/anythingv4.5.ipynb) launched in just about 5 minutes (nice!)
 However they have added/changed most of the code.
 If if ever have the strength I may adjust to it, if there's anything crazy improved then I will add/change to it if I find out about it.

+**Update (4/18/23): Finally got around to getting a Kaggle script.
+Kaggle gives you a bit more freedom than Google for free, especially with it's 30 free GPU hours per week (that's around 4.28 hours of usage per day!).
+It's really just camenduru's script with a fix for the image browser to work with old gradio versions.
+Camenduru hasn't updated the script in a bit and I haven't figured out how to update Gradio without breaking other stuff, so, yeah.
+Also included a cell to easily launch the web-ui after installing.
+Will add more later if i'm up for it.

 (Using Google colab) First cell startup time - around 4:50 sec.
 (Web-UI fully loaded)